veewee/xml/docs/xslt.md

 ```

 ## TODO:

+Currently, there is no separate configurable XSLT processor component.
-Provide a real processor component that can be configured with configurators.
+TODO : Provide a real processor component that can be configured with configurators.
 Configurators:

 * Parameters provider